 In this article, we’ll be going through:

 Want a definition of tactical marketing and a more in-depth view of its difference from strategic marketing?
-Take a look at the article below.
+Take a look at the video below.

 Tactical advertising: Engaging your audience